 The greatest threats facing them are continued habitat loss and degradation plus predation by feral and/or free-roaming cats.
 Hurricanes and tropical storms as well as sea-level rise also threaten the continued survival of this animal.

 Although it is nearly impossible to view this animal in action, you can most certainly view their work.

 The diet of the Anastasia Island beach mouse consists of insects and the seeds and fruits of dune vegetation.

-Thanks to the eating and burrowing habits of this special mouse, much of the vegetation on our beach’s dune can be thanks to this animal.
-This includes the protected dune-stabilizing plant, sea oats.
+Thanks to the eating and burrowing habits of this special mouse, much of the vegetation on our beach’s dune is attributed to this animal.
+This includes the protected dune-stabilizing plant of sea oats.

 The Anastasia Island beach mouse promotes the park’s biodiversity and natural resources, as the park’s “engineer of the dunes.”

 Ways you can help the Anastasia Island Beach Mouse

 - Keep your cats indoors.
 Not only does this protect beach mice, but it also protects your pets.